 - View as map

-Within the park are two National Nature Reserves, declared in 1980 for their unique flora and fauna species, many of which are found nowhere else in Northern Ireland.
-Annagarriff (meaning rough bog) is a 77 hectare reserve comprising of wooded drumlin hills separated by areas of regenerating cut over bog.
-Of the four wooded hills, one is a very ancient site with no record of ever having been cleared for farming.
-One of the most interesting sites in Annagarriff must be the huge mounds of plant debris up to 1m high and 2-3m across.
-These hills have been built by Wood Ants and are the only Irish site for this species.
+Within the Park are two National Nature Reserves, which have unique flora and fauna species, many of which are found nowhere else in Northern Ireland.
+Annagarriff (meaning rough bog) is a 77 hectare reserve comprising of wooded drumlin hills separated by areas of regenerating cut-over bog.
+Mullenakill (meaning church on the hill) is a 22 hectare uncut remnant of a much more extensive bog which has been growing here for over 8,000 years and is around 9m deep.

 Details of accessible park routes can be obtained from our local staff.